Darksiders: Darksiders (2010)

 The first installment in the franchise, Darksiders was released in 2010 for PlayStation 3, Xbox 360, and Microsoft Windows.
 Originally set in a modern-day Earth, a war breaks out between Heaven and Hell.
 War, one of the Four Horsemen of the Apocalypse, finds himself on Earth in the midst of the battle.
 After War is killed in the battle, the Charred Council blame him for destroying the balance and starting the apocalypse.
 War vows to find the one truly responsible, so he is sent back to Earth, where 100 years have passed, in his search to find them.

-An enhanced version, titled Darksiders: Warmastered Edition, published by Nordic Games, was released on November 22, 2016 for PlayStation 4 and Xbox One, on November 29 for Microsoft Windows, and on May 23, 2017 for Wii U. It was released on Nintendo Switch on April 2, 2019.
+An enhanced version, titled Darksiders: Warmastered Edition, published by Nordic Games, was released on November 22, 2016, for PlayStation 4 and Xbox One, on November 29 for Microsoft Windows, and on May 23, 2017, for Wii U. It was released on Nintendo Switch on April 2, 2019.

 Darksiders II (2012)

 The second installment in the franchise set parallel with the first game, Darksiders II was released in 2012 for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360, this time with the protagonist as Death, the second of the Four Horsemen of the Apocalypse.
 Believing his brother War is innocent in his crimes, Death sets out to erase the crime War was blamed for as well as to try to resurrect mankind.

-An enhanced version, titled Darksiders II: The Deathinitive Edition, was released on October 27, 2015 for PlayStation 4 and Xbox One, and on November 5 for Microsoft Windows.
+An enhanced version, titled Darksiders II: The Deathinitive Edition, was released on October 27, 2015, for PlayStation 4 and Xbox One, and on November 5 for Microsoft Windows.
 A Nintendo Switch version was released on September 26, 2019.
 It was published by Nordic Games, who had acquired the rights to the Darksiders franchise following the bankruptcy of THQ.

 Darksiders III (2018)

-The third installment in the franchise and parallel sequel to its predecessors, Darksiders III was released on November 27, 2018 for Microsoft Windows, PlayStation 4, and Xbox One.
-It was later released on September 30, 2021 for the Nintendo Switch.
+The third installment in the franchise and parallel sequel to its predecessors, Darksiders III was released on November 27, 2018, for Microsoft Windows, PlayStation 4, and Xbox One.
+It was later released on September 30, 2021, for the Nintendo Switch.
 The player takes on the role of Fury, the third of the Four Horsemen of the Apocalypse.
-Again set parallel with the first two games, Fury is sent on a quest to recapture all of the escaped Seven Deadly Sins.
-However, she is quick to find her mission to be a snipe hunt engineered to remove her alongside all of mankind from interfering with a much wider web of intrigue perpetrated on all sides.
+Again set parallel with the first two games, Fury is sent on a quest to recapture all of the escaped Seven Deadly Sins, but soon discovers that her mission is a snipe hunt engineered to remove her alongside all of mankind from interfering with a much wider web of intrigue perpetrated on all sides.